geogardenclub/geogardenclub.github.io/docs/user-guide/chapters.md

 ### Lurking in Gardeners

-You can also go to the Drawer and select "Gardeners" to see all the Gardeners associated with the lurked Chapter:
+While in Lurk Mode, you can also go to the Drawer and select "Gardeners" to see all the Gardeners associated with the lurked Chapter:

 <img width="300" src="/img/user-guide/chapter-lurk-mode-gardeners.png"/>